ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString.md

 b.
 What are the units of the slope, and what physical meaning does it have?

 c.
-Compare the value of the slope of your plots to the measured fundamental frequency for each system.
+For each system, compare the value of the slope of your plot to the measured fundamental frequency by calculating the percent discrepancy.
 :::

 We have previously given you the value of the linear mass density ($\mu$), but you can check our value by using the slope from Equation 5.

 :::Question
 Use the slopes from your graph, and the tension and length for each system, to calculate the density, $\mu$, of the string.
-Compare these measured values of density to the given value.
-What is the percent difference for each?
+Compare these measured values of density to the given value (3.0 g/m) by calculating the percent discrepancy.
 :::

 :::